FormaServe/formaserve.github.io/README.md

 </p>

-## 🏠 Location
+## :uk: Location

-- We are located in London, Engl&amp;.
+- We are located in London, England.

 ## 👍 Contributing